imthenachoman/nSPTiles/README.md

 is heading | heading tiles have no slider tile background color | HTML/CSS friendly color or .className (e.g.: red, #0099ff, rgb(0,150,255), .color1)
-tile background opacity | opacity from 0 (transparent) to 100 (solid)<br /><br />leave blank for none tile background color on hover | undefined tile background opacity on hover | undefined tile image URL | URL of image to use in tile (must be less then 255 characters) tile image width | width of tile image. use just a number to specify in px or end with a % (e.g. 50 or 75%)<br /><br />helpful if the image is larger then the icon tile image height | height of tile image. use just a number to specify in px or end with a % (e.g. 50 or 75%)<br />helpful if the image is larger then the icon
+tile background opacity | opacity from 0 (transparent) to 100 (solid)<br /><br />leave blank for none tile background color on hover | tile background opacity on hover | tile image URL | URL of image to use in tile (must be less then 255 characters) tile image width | width of tile image. use just a number to specify in px or end with a % (e.g. 50 or 75%)<br /><br />helpful if the image is larger then the icon tile image height | height of tile image. use just a number to specify in px or end with a % (e.g. 50 or 75%)<br />helpful if the image is larger then the icon